crate-works/raspbocrate/README.md

 ## Admin interface

-- A basic fastify app
+- A basic hono app
 - Will run in a docker container
 - It's job is to configure docker on the Pi
 - It will have the following features